 Community Outreach Programmes

-DCU Access aims to promote inclusion and diversity by collaborating with statutory, community, and voluntary organisations to support individuals from underrepresented groups who aspire to study at DCU.
+DCU Access promotes inclusion and diversity by working with statutory, community, and voluntary groups to support underrepresented individuals aiming to study at DCU.

 Group visiting the library